 TV antennas may seem like relics from the last century, but more and more viewers are using an HDTV antenna to eliminate or reduce their monthly cable/satellite TV bill.

 In this article, we'll cover the advantages of over-the-air (OTA) reception and explain how to find digital TV signals in your local area.
 We'll talk about different types of HD antennas and tell you which ones perform best under various reception conditions.

 Even if you've never used an off-air antenna before, there are several good reasons to consider adding one to your other TV signal sources:

 - OTA signals are free: Aside from the costs to purchase and install an HD antenna, receiving over-the-air TV is free.

 - Local TV broadcasts are everywhere: Although big cities offer the widest selection of broadcasts, over 99% of U.S. TV households can receive at least one local station; 89% can get five or more stations.
-You can learn which stations in your area are available by visiting the TV Fool website listed below.
+You can learn which stations in your area are available by visiting the TV Fool website listed above.

 - Over-the-air TV signals provide excellent picture quality: Cable and satellite providers offer hundreds of channels, but they employ data compression or other techniques that compromise picture quality.

 TV signal transmission is "line of sight."
 Getting reliable reception beyond the curvature of the earth (roughly 70 miles) is difficult.
 Mountains or tall buildings between the transmitter tower(s) and your home can also cause reception problems.
 So, the first step is to locate the transmitters for your local stations.

 In addition to distance and direction to the transmitters, you need to be aware of obstacles like mountains and tall buildings.